Keith Mansfield: Career

 The Astro Daters' "Our Next Attraction" was featured prominently in two films by Quentin Tarantino, Kill Bill and Death Proof.
 A vocal version of Funky Fanfare entitled "House of Jack" was also recorded by James Royal in 1969.
-Another Mansfield composition, "National Pride," was the opening theme to the 1980 movie Fist of Fear, Touch of Death, which utilizes Mansfield's library music score, and as the logo jingle for CBS/Fox Video.
+Another Mansfield composition, "National Pride," was the opening theme to the 1980 film Fist of Fear, Touch of Death, which utilizes Mansfield's library music score, and as the logo jingle for CBS/Fox Video.
 A song remix was also used in the game, Saints Row: The Third.

 In the 1960s and 1970s, Mansfield was a significant figure in the UK library music scene and recorded many materials for the production music company KPM.
-His work has been sampled by prominent hip-hop producers such as Danger Mouse ("Funky Fanfare" on the DANGERDOOM track "Old School Rules", "Junior Jet Set" on "Run" by Gnarls Barkley, and "Morning Broadway" on DANGERDOOM track "Space Ho's"), Madlib, as well as Fatboy Slim ("Young Scene" on the track "Punk to Funk") and most recently, "Walkin" by Denzel Curry, produced by Kal Banx.
-American sports fans will find a lot of Mansfield's and other KPM composers' music used on NFL Films team highlights and Super Bowl documentaries.
-American sports journalist Jon Bois uses Mansfield's work ("Love De Luxe") in his videos.
+His work has been sampled by hip-hop producers such as Danger Mouse ("Funky Fanfare" on the Danger Doom track "Old School Rules", "Junior Jet Set" on "Run" by Gnarls Barkley, and "Morning Broadway" on the Danger Doom track "Space Ho's"), Madlib, as well as Fatboy Slim ("Young Scene" on the track "Punk to Funk") and most recently, "Walkin" by Denzel Curry, produced by Kal Banx.

 Mansfield was arranger and conductor for several tracks on Dusty Springfield's 1968 UK album Dusty...
 Definitely, and acted as orchestral arranger on some hits for Love Affair ("Everlasting Love") and Marmalade ("Reflections of My Life"), among others.
-He also produced some work with Maynard Ferguson.
+Mansfield wrote material for and produced albums with trumpeter Maynard Ferguson: M.F.
+Horn, Maynard Ferguson and M.F.
+Horn Two.

+Success in Brazil

+Mansfield was one of the collaborators of Carnaby Street Pop Orchestra (1969).
+The album did not become famous, but his song, "Hyde Park", was used as the opening theme of the Brazilian sports program Esporte Espetacular since 1977.
+The song was soon associated with sports in Brazil, and it was used as the theme song of the F-1 racer Ayrton Senna.
+Esporte Espetacular stopped using the song in the 1980s, but it came back in 1994.

+Even though Hyde Park was a success, Mansfield was unknown in Brazil for many years due a printing error in the LP record that wrongly stated his name and the name of the song.
+The first time he heard about his popularity was in the 1990s.
+A friend of his was approached by a Brazilian reporter for an interview and he explained that Mansfield was the actual composer, but the story was quickly forgotten.
+In 2009, Mansfield was intrigued when he discovered by chance that his song was being used on a YouTube video about Bruce Lee, and he soon discovered many other videos created by the Brazilian community.
+In 2018, he said that it was "a great feeling" that his song was used.